 To create this screening test, Apple partnered with the Centers for Disease Control and Prevention (CDC), the White House Coronavirus Task Force, and the Federal Emergency Management Agency (FEMA).
 However, Apple states that the screening tool “does not replace instructions from healthcare providers or guidance from state and local health authorities.”

-If you’re looking for ways to reach out to a healthcare provider, you can also check out Apple’s list of recommended telehealth apps here.
+If you’re looking for ways to reach out to a healthcare provider, you can also check out Apple’s list of recommended telehealth apps here (Connect With a Telehealth Provider: App Store Story).
 These are apps that let you talk to a doctor over text, phone, or video chat.
 However, while all of these apps are free to download, many providers will still charge a fee for their services.

 Amazon’s New Alexa Commands & Free Content on Fire TV